yoobinkim541/Highschool-project/README.md

 2022 - 2024, Served as president of Arduino development club 2023, Project Leader for the Development of an Auxiliary Artificial Intelligence Utilizing the ChatGPT API within Social Networking Services
-2024, Leader of eliminate educational disparities by text book based local sLLM with RAG project 2024, Leader of the Ministry of Education's School Data Visualization Project
+2024, Project Leader of eliminate educational disparities by text book based local sLLM with RAG 2024, Project Leader of the Ministry of Education's School Data Visualization